 What sounds like English is not something most foreigners can understand.

 The national language is the Malay language (Bahasa Melayu).
 Schools are taught in English, Mandarin, and Tamil.

-Let’s jump right in to learn some Malaysian language basics, so you can get around the country safely and communicate well.
+Let’s learn some Malaysian language basics, so you can get around the country safely and communicate well.